-Apache UIMA Java Framework A Java-based implementation of the UIMA architecture.
+Apache UIMA Java Framework

+A Java-based implementation of the UIMA architecture.
 It provides a run-time environment in which developers can plug in and run their UIMA component implementations and with which they can build and deploy UIM applications.
 The framework is the core part of the Apache UIMA SDK.

-Apache UIMA Software Development Kit (SDK) The SDK for which you are now reading the documentation.
+Apache UIMA Software Development Kit (SDK)

+The SDK for which you are now reading the documentation.
 The SDK includes the framework plus additional components such as tooling and examples.
-Some of the tooling is Eclipse-based (http://www.eclipse.org/).
-The Apache UIMA SDK is being developed at the Apache Incuabator1.
+Some of the tooling is Eclipse-based.